zhaoshenzhai/mathwiki/README.md

 These notes are meant to be a distilled version of the math I've learnt where ideas, formulations, and important results are broken down into their atomic components of definitions, propositions, and theorems for clarity, precision, and accessibility.

+> A statically-generated site containing this vault is currently work in progress.

 ## :bookmark_tabs: Contents
 * [Note Types and Templates](https://github.com/zhaoshenzhai/MathWiki#pencil2-note-types-and-templates); the basic templates and outgoing links for each type of note.
 * [Configurations and Scripts](https://github.com/zhaoshenzhai/MathWiki#gear-configurations-and-scripts); snippets, plugins, and my bash scripts.